BenoitClaveau/qwebs/README.md

 </html>
 ```

-### Css, Sass

-> We included a Sass preprocessor.
-> You don't need to compile your sass via an external program.

 ### No temporary image

 > When an image is uploaded we do not saved it in temporary files.
 We prefer use data stream.
+See our exemple in exemples/angular/applicationservice.js.

 ## Define your service